-Although the entire project site is within the 100-year floodplain, the construction of the expanded esplanade on piles between the BMB and Pier 11, and the other elements of the Proposed Action, would not be expected to affect the floodplain's ability to contain flood waters and would not exacerbate flooding conditions within or adjacent to the project site.
+Although the entire project site is within the 100-year floodplain, the construction of the archipelago and the expanded esplanade on piles between the BMB and Pier 11, and the other elements of the Proposed Action, would not be expected to affect the floodplain's ability to contain flood waters and would not exacerbate flooding conditions within or adjacent to the project site.
 Additionally, the Proposed Action will comply with applicable New York City Building Codes and FEMA requirements regarding non-residential structures within the 100-year floodplain to reduce exposure to flood hazards.

-In-water construction activities may result in a small loss of NYSDEC littoral zone tidal wetlands within the footprint of the individual piles and in the vicinity where dredging will occur.
-However, this small loss would not be expected to result in significant adverse impacts to NYSDEC littoral zone tidal wetlands resources within the project area or the East River.
-The wider pile spacing for the reconstructed Pier 15 and the esplanade expansion between the BMB and Pier 11 would be designed to minimize the potential for sediment deposition and the potential for adverse impacts to littoral zone wetlands.
+In-water construction activities may result in a small loss of DEC littoral zone tidal wetlands within the footprint of the individual piles and in the vicinity where dredging will occur.
+However, this small loss would not be expected to result in significant adverse impacts on DEC littoral zone tidal wetlands resources within the project area or the East River.
+In addition, the bottom material to be dredged will be required to undergo testing for contaminants in accordance with DEC specification in order for DEC and USACE to authorize dredging within the site.
+The wider pile spacing (25 feet) for the reconstructed Pier 15 and the reconstructed New Market Building Pier, and wide spacing for the archipelago and esplanade expansion between the BMB and Pier 11, would be designed to minimize the potential for sediment deposition and the potential for adverse impacts on littoral zone wetlands.

-Implementation of erosion and sediment control measures and stormwater management measures during construction of the Proposed Action would minimize potential impacts to water quality and aquatic biota of the East River associated with stormwater runoff during land disturbing activities that would occur in upland areas and on the piers.
+Implementation of erosion and sediment control measures and stormwater management measures during construction of the Proposed Action would minimize potential impacts on water quality and aquatic biota of the East River associated with stormwater runoff during land disturbing activities that would occur in upland areas and on the piers.
 Any hazardous materials encountered during these construction activities would be handled and removed in accordance with local, state, and federal requirements to minimize potential adverse impacts to water quality.
-Any groundwater recovered through dewatering activities would be treated, as necessary, prior to discharge to the combined sewer system and would not be expected to result in adverse impacts to surface water quality.
+Any groundwater recovered through dewatering activities would be treated, as necessary, prior to discharge to the combined sewer system and would not be expected to result in adverse impacts on surface water quality.

-In-water construction activities that would result in sediment disturbance include pile driving and dredging to facilitate the relocation of The Wavertree, and the temporary mooring of attraction vessels on the south side of Pier 15.
+In-water construction activities that would result in sediment disturbance include pile driving and dredging to facilitate the relocation of the Wavertree, and the temporary mooring of attraction vessels on the south side of Pier 15.
 No in-water activities would be conducted during the period established by regulatory agencies to protect certain species of overwintering fish within the East River.
 Any increase in suspended sediment would move away from the area of in-water construction and would be expected to dissipate shortly after the completion of these activities, and would not be expected to result in significant long-term adverse impacts to water quality or aquatic biota.
-Similarly, any contaminants released to the water column as a result of sediment disturbance would be expected dissipate rapidly and would not be expected to result in significant long-term impacts to water quality or aquatic biota.
+Similarly, any contaminants released to the water column as a result of sediment disturbance would be expected dissipate rapidly and would not be expected to result in significant long-term impacts on water quality or aquatic biota.

-The operation of the proposed esplanade, pavilions and refurbished piers would not be expected to result in increased stormwater runoff and may result in a reduction of stormwater flow to the river with the introduction of pervious surfaces on Piers 35 and 42, and the BMB Plaza.
-The operation of the pavilions would result in minimal increase in discharges to the municipal combined sewer system, and therefore, would not be expected to result in adverse impacts to water quality.
+The operation of the proposed archipelago, esplanade, pavilions, and refurbished piers would not be expected to result in increased stormwater runoff and may result in a reduction of stormwater flow to the river with the introduction of pervious surfaces on Piers 35 and 42, and the BMB Plaza.
+The operation of the pavilions would result in minimal increase in discharges to the municipal combined sewer system, and therefore, would not be expected to result in adverse impacts on water quality.